 Competitors should be accompanied by a single instrument in sympathy with the performance; vocalists may accompany themselves.
 In the case of vocal, guitar and percussion candidates only, CD backing tracks are permissible.
-However, the backing track must not contain the part being performed by the competitor; in such cases where the backing track does contain the part being performed by the competitor, the judges will disqualify such candidates from the competition.
+However, the backing track must not contain the part being performed by the competitor; in such cases where the backing track does contain the part being performed by the competitor, the judges will not mark such performances.
 Backing tracks are solely the responsibility of the competitor who must provide the performing medium (audio player, amplifier etc) and who will be permitted to have someone to operate the equipment.
 This will not be the responsibility of the organiser.